johnygold/Laravel-Form-Generator/README.md

 <ul>class = "form-control"</ul>
 </li>

 So the first prefix is used to set the form name, the second, the value, and the class sets the right CSS.
-Note that placeholder gives an specific text that can't be devised from the columns name.
+Note that placeholder gives a specific text that can't be devised from the columns name.
 Therefore I recommend using localization in Laravel, so you can define it later on inside the translation file.
 So placeholder would look like => trans('messages.firstname') Same goes for form labels.

 Now, suppose you'd use camelCasing in your coding, you most likely want to have something like this: